simon-stahlberg/mimir/README.md

   Mimir supports the PDDL requirements for both grounded and lifted planning.
   In particular, lifted planning is critical for learning-based approaches because they often do not require access to grounded actions, resulting in significant speedups.

+- **Collections of Problems:**
+  Mimir supports in-memory manipulation of collections of problems simplifying the development of robust learning pipelines.
+This includes the independent parsing and translation of PDDL input files while sharing a domain across problems.

 - **Portability:**
   Setting up and running learning pipelines can be a challenging and time-consuming task.
   With this library, we aim to streamline this process by offering pre-compiled Python binaries, significantly reducing setup complexity.